Featured post

 • onion slices, lemon wedges & coriander leaves to garnish

-Marinate the mutton with all the ingredients starting from salt to garlic paste for a minimum of 2-3 hours, preferably overnight.
+Marinate the mutton with all the ingredients starting from salt to garlic paste for a minimum of 2-3 hours or preferably overnight.

 Then add the onion and sugar and fry till light brown.
 Add the marinated mutton and continue to fry on low flame till dry.

 Simmer further and reduce the gravy to a thick consistency.
 Garnish with onion slices, lemon wedges and coriander leaves.
-Serve hot with either rice, naan or paratha.
+Serve hot with steamed rice, naan or paratha.

 Temper oil with bay leaves, cinnamon, cardamoms & cloves.